- About Us

 Roy is survived by his wife Susan Bland of Enumclaw; daughters Stacy (Sam) Cargill and Sami (Charles) Ritter, both of Enumclaw; and son Greg (Jill) Bland of Colorado.
 His legacy includes grandchildren Brady, Rachel, Andrew, Quincy, Shaylee, Avery, Connor, and Lexie, as well as great grandchildren Maelyn, Makenzie, Easton, and Brody.

-Roy will be inurned at Tahoma National Cemetery among his fellow veterans at a later date.
-If you would like to make a charitable contribution in Roy's name, please consider a donation to either the Juvenile Diabetes Research Foundation at www.jdrf.org; or St. Jude's Hospital at www.stjude.org/donate or at 1-800-805-5856.
+A service with military honors will be held at 11:00 a.m. on Monday, July 30, 2018 at Tahoma National Cemetery in Kent, Washington.
+If you would like to make a charitable contribution in Roy's name, please consider a donation to either the Juvenile Diabetes Research Foundation at www.jdrf.org; St. Jude's Hospital at www.stjude.org/donate or at 1-800-805-5856; or Enumclaw Aid Car,1330 Wells Street, Enumclaw, WA 98022.